bonjourmontreal/SpotiPlay/README.md

 SpotiPlay is a dynamic web-based quiz game that utilizes the Spotify API to generate personalized quizzes based on each user’s listening history and preferences.
 This project delivers a unique and engaging way to challenge users' knowledge of their favorite songs and artists, deepening their connection with their own musical journey.

+### Live Demo
+Check out the live version of SpotiPlay here: [SpotiPlay on Render](https://spotiplay.onrender.com/)

+**Important:**

+SpotiPlay is currently in Development Mode, which limits the number of users to 25.
+This means only registered users can log in and access personalized quizzes based on their own Spotify music data.
+If you'd like to log in with your Spotify account and quiz yourself on your music, please [contact us](mailto:support@spotiplay.com) with your Spotify account’s name and email to be added to the user list.

+Users who are not registered can still enjoy the quiz using songs from Spotify's "Top 50 - Global" playlist.

 ## Features

 - **User Authentication with Spotify:** Utilizes Spotify's API to facilitate secure and personalized login, tailoring the quiz experience directly to each user's music profile.